-(1) The share repurchase program is conducted under authorizations made from time to time by our Board of Directors.
-In December 2014, our Board of Directors authorized us to repurchase \$30.0 million shares of our common stock.
-This superseded and replaced any previously authorized share repurchase program.
-In June 2015, our Board of Directors superseded and replaced this program with a \$50.0 million share repurchase program that was completed in August 2015.
+The share repurchase program is conducted under authorizations made from time to time by our Board of Directors.
 In December 2015, our Board of Directors authorized us to repurchase up to \$70.0 million of our common stock.
-This program is expected to continue through January 28, 2017, unless the time period is extended or shortened by the Board of Directors.
+This program was expired as of January 28, 2017.
+There were no issuer purchases of our common stock during the thirteen weeks ended January 28, 2017.